'Where is the humanity?': Perth family of boy with Down syndrome urges minister to stop deportation

 'Where's the burden to the taxpayer?'

-The immigration minister has broad powers to intervene in individual matters, , something Mr Rajan said could be "done overnight".
+People With Disability Australia treasurer Suresh Rajan, who is representing the family, lodged the letter on their behalf.

-But he feared the family will be given a separate bridging visa, stripping the couple of their right to work and Aaryan's ability to go to school, even if they are allowed to stay beyond the end of their current visa, which expires on 15 March.
+Mr Rajan said Mr Giles could grant a stay "overnight", but feared the family will be given a separate bridging visa, stripping the couple of their right to work and Aaryan's ability to go to school, even if they are allowed to stay beyond the end of their current visa.

 He said the Department of Home Affairs had calculated the cost of permanent residency at more than $600,000 over ten years, including medical expenses and the cost of Aaryan's schooling.